-How Wнy Most relevant for results Neutrality of the project team and transferability of the tools and knowledge introduced by the project enabled wider uptake The knowledge presented in the P&P training course was relevant to representatives from several departments.
+How Why Most relevant for results Neutrality of the project team and transferability of the tools and knowledge introduced by the project enabled wider uptake The knowledge presented in the P&P training course was relevant to representatives from several departments.
 The GIS tool introduced by the project for resource mapping was identified as helpful for the work of other departments too.
 Both the GIS approach to resource mapping and new 'eye-opening' knowledge about pastoralism were introduced by a trusted team and organisations that were independent of the national government's agenda.
 This enabled a safe space for discussion among representatives from several county departments as well as WAJWASCO and the community radio and promoted a shared understanding across all parties and new collaborations.
-Sustainability was further enhanced by the visual and transferable aspect of the GIS tool, which appealed to policy-makers from across the county government and increased the likelihood of its wider uptake. (i) Access to information, (ii) Engagement in stakeholder dialogues, (iii) Informed citizens and government, (iv) Sustainable NRM By playing the role of a 'neutral' facilitator, the team put stakeholders in the driving seat of change - promoting their ownership of the process and outcomes Generating the interest of key stakeholders in protecting pastoralism and letting them select the issues they wanted to take forward as part of the P&P training course enabled the participants to become key drivers of the change process.
+Sustainability was further enhanced by the visual and transferable aspect of the GIS tool, which appealed to policy-makers from across the county government and increased the likelihood of its wider uptake. (based on Theories 3 and 6 and supported by strong evidence) (i) Access to information, (ii) Engagement in stakeholder dialogues, (iii) Informed citizens and government, (iv) Sustainable NRM By playing the role of a 'neutral' facilitator, the team put stakeholders in the driving seat of change - promoting their ownership of the process and outcomes Generating the interest of key stakeholders in protecting pastoralism and letting them select the issues they wanted to take forward as part of the P&P training course enabled the participants to become key drivers of the change process.
 Supported with the GIS tool, trainings, technical guidance and a network of other stakeholders (like the community radio), representatives from the government and WAJWASCO became the owners of the project outputs, like the GIS maps and water governance study, as they led the processes that produced them.
-Perceiving these products as their own made the stakeholders that delivered them real advocates for change - promoting these products and their findings in Wajir and beyond. (ii) Engagement in stakeholder dialogues, (iii) Informed citizens and government, (iv) Sustainable NRM
+Perceiving these products as their own made the stakeholders that delivered them real advocates for change - promoting these products and their findings in Wajir and beyond. (based on Theory 5 and supported by limited evidence) (ii) Engagement in stakeholder dialogues, (iii) Informed citizens and government, (iv) Sustainable NRM